 These race, class and location inequalities play themselves out in the sexual and reproductive health arena despite the strong sexual and reproductive rights framework that has underpinned much legislative change and policy formulation in post-apartheid South Africa.
 Racial and class inequities are evident in rates of unwanted pregnancies, maternal mortality and access to services (Department of Health 2007).
 The reality of pregnancy is very different depending on race, class and location, as evidenced in disparities in access to antenatal care facilities.
-For example, the last South African Demographic and Health Survey revealed that 61.9% of White women and 24% of African women receive antenatal care from doctors or specialists (68.6% of African women receive antenatal care from nurses or midwives compared to 24.8% of White women); 51.3% of White women and 3.8% of African women deliver their babies in the well-resourced private healthcare sector, while 84.4% of African women and 41.5% of White women deliver their babies in the overstrained public healthcare sector (Department of Health 2007).
+For example, the last South African Demographic and Health Survey revealed that 61.9% of White women and 24% of African women receive antenatal care from nurses or specialists (68.6% of African women); 51.3% of White women and 3.8% of African women deliver their babies in the well-resourced private healthcare sector, while 84.4% of African women and 41.5% of White women deliver their babies in the overstrained public healthcare sector (Department of Health 2007).
 Similar fractures are seen in terms of location, with: